 Tips to get started with the Golden Ratio technique

 So you want to use the golden ratio in your brand logo design to make it look more harmonious and pleasing?
-Here are a few tips to get started with the Golden Ratio in your designs.
+Here are a few tips for getting started with your designs' Golden Ratio.

-- To understand it better, I would suggest you first understand the concept and study the logo as much as the logo, and observe the Golden ratio in their work.
+• To understand it better, I suggest you first understand the concept, study the logo as much as the logo, and observe the Golden ratio in their work.
 The goal is to make your eye trained by the golden ratio view.

-- Trace as many as logos and make notes on what you have discovered.
-Notice if the golden ratio is used in all the parts of the logo or used in some parts of the logo.
+• Trace as many logos as possible and note what you have discovered.
+Notice if the golden ratio is used in all the logo or some parts.

-- While studying the Golden ratio, you will start using proportions, better understanding the relationships between the shapes and alignments.
-As you learn, you see that you are making better designs with practice.
+• While studying the Golden ratio, you will start using proportions, better understanding the relationships between the shapes and alignments.
+As you learn, you see you are making better designs with practice.

-- Use the Golden ratio to fix the proportion of the shapes when your logo designs are completed by 90%.
-As you start doing this, you will know how you can apply that earlier in your design process.
+• Use the Golden ratio to fix the proportion of the shapes when your logo designs are completed by 90%.
+As you start doing this, you will know how to apply that earlier in your design process.

 But don't rush it, though.
 The motive is to use it as a guide and not force it.